Dublin Hebrew Congregation

-The Dublin Hebrew Congregation is an Orthodox Jewish congregation and synagogue, located at 32a Rathfarnham Road, in Terenure, Dublin, in Ireland.
+The Dublin Hebrew Congregation is an Orthodox Jewish congregation, with its synagogue at 77 Terenure Road North, not far from its long-operating synagogue at 32a Rathfarnham Road, both in Terenure, Dublin, Ireland.

+The congregation was formed from a merger of two existing communities, begun in 1999 and completed in 2005.

 History

-In 1892 a new headquarters of the Dublin Hebrew Congregation was established.
+In 1892, a new headquarters for the Dublin Hebrew Congregation was established.
 The building was consecrated by Hermann Adler, Chief Rabbi of the British Empire, who declared "Ireland is the only country in the world which cannot be charged with persecuting Jews".
+The Adelaide Road congregation, with its base at 36-7 Adelaide Road, had built the Romanesque Revival synagogue in 1892.

 The Terenure Hebrew Congregation was established at a meeting on 26 September 1936.
 The community aimed to provide services for members in the areas of Rathgar, Rathmines, and Terenure.
 The congregation rented rooms at 6 Grosvenor Place, Rathmines.
 In April 1940, the congregation purchased 52 Grosvenor Road.
 At Rosh Hashanah in 1948, the group moved to a Nissen hut at “Leoville”, Rathfarnham Road, Terenure, which had been donated to the congregation by Woulfe Freedman and violinist Erwin Goldwater.
 Construction of a new synagogue began in August 1952 and was dedicated on 30 August 1953.
 The Nissen hut became a function hall.

-Merger

-A separate congregation, established at 36-7 Adelaide Road, had built a Romanesque Revival synagogue in 1892.